Iris aucheri

 Iris aucheri, the Aucher-Éloy iris, is a species of flowering plant in the family Iridaceae.
 It is a bulbous perennial in the Juno group of irises (multiple flowers per plant).

 Description

 Iris aucheri grows to 25 cm tall, with crowded lanceolate (lance-shaped) leaves, producing several flowers in late winter or early spring.

 The flowers may be white, pale blue or dark blue, with a yellow splash on the falls.
 It has a violet-like scent.

-Biochemistry
+Genetics

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.

 It has a chromosomal count of 2n = 24.

 A study in 2014, was carried out on various species of iris DNA, it found that I. iberica subsp. elegantissima had a purity value of 2.80, compared to 1.26 of Iris aucheri.

 Taxonomy

 The Latin specific epithet aucheri commemorates the 19th century French botanist Pierre Martin Rémi Aucher-Éloy.

 It was first described as Xiphion aucheri by Baker and then published as Iris aucheri by Sealy in Kew Bull. page 562 in 1950.

 There is a known variant Iris aucheri var. fumosa which was published in 2017.